juliuspr/on-hornplaying/content/reading/practical-horn-playing/mental-models/what-is-a-mental-model/_index.md

 - Troubleshooting
 - Receiving feedback and making meaning of it and acting productively on it

+## Mental models vs metaphors

+## On the use of metaphor

+Metaphors are not real things.
+They help us understand complex ideas by linking other domains that have similar relationships between their entities.
+Metaphors do not replace things they describe.
+To give an example of what I mean by this, metaphors regarding breathing are prevalent and some of them are taken to mean the things literally: one such metaphor is breathing to your belly, or your heels.
+It is a physical impossibility to do so, yet it does sometimes serve as a useful image for a more efficient, larger breath.
+While the only meaningful thing would be to say breath into your lungs, a more inclusive thought of “using more of your body” extends (correctly) the thought of breathing to encompass the whole of the living body.
+(Footnote: on philosophy of breathing see the Philosophy part).

 ## NOTES
 How we think affects how we act and approach things.